darksimpson/jdjitools/README.md

 Also you need to know that I have a small spare time to work on this project so overall progress can move veeeery slowly.

 At this moment available:
-- Key derivation snippet: A clone of internal DJI algo that may be helpful if you dig deeply in reversing
+- Key derivation util: A clone of internal DJI algo that may be helpful if you dig deeply in reversing
 - FTPd decryptor util: Decrypt files downloaded from DJI product onboard FTP server (with correct descrambling of first bytes and padding handling)
-- DUML monitor/spy util: Decode, organize and display incoming DUML traffic from device
+- DUML monitor util: Monitor and display (or save to text file) incoming DUML traffic from serial device
+- DUML decoder util: Decode and display (or save to text file) DUML traffic from (captured) binary file

 WIP now (need some rework/clean up before publishing):
 - DUML command util: Possibility to freely execute any needed DUML command